Authentication

 To properly handle concurrency, we recommend following the best practices cited by RFC 6749.
 Additionally, it is important to consider the following guidelines:

-Remember, it is the client's responsibility to ensure the proper implementation of concurrency control mechanisms when using the OAuth 2.0 flow.
+Remember, it is the client's responsibility to ensure the proper implementation of concurrency control mechanisms when using the Ecommerce Wallet flow.
 By following these guidelines, you will help maintain the consistency, security, and integrity of the operations performed with our API.

 If you have any further questions or need technical support, our team is ready to assist.
 Contact us through the available channels on the Support Portal.